cnoe-io/idpbuilder/examples/ref-implementation/README.md

 ![img.png](images/backstage-templates.png)

-In the next screen, type `demo` for the name field, then click create.
+In the next screen, type `demo` for the name field, then click Review, then Create.
 Once steps run, click the Open In Catalog button to go to the entity page.

 ![img.png](images/basic-template-flow.png)